c0derzer0/SPMN/README.md

 ## Getting Started

-See [SPFlow](https://github.com/SPFlow/SPFlow) for installation instructions of SPFlow library
+Use the forked version of SPFlow[https://github.com/c0derzer0/SPFlow] for installation.
+Branch spmn of the forked version contains the latest updates.

 ## Using SPMN Module